DrewEaster/kestrel/README.md

 * Debezium + Kafka/Kinesis stream support
 * Consider dropping implicit migration of event payloads in http event sources - introduce versioning into consumers
 * Switch stateless process manager to be similar to stateful one
-* Register process managers with application rather than start themselves
+* Register (stateless) process managers with application rather than start themselves
-* Default JSON mapper functionality for v1 of events
+* Default JSON mapper functionality for v1 of events?
+Or maybe at least code generation?
 * Create CLI toolbelt for auto generation of skeleton code
 * Document need for adequate indexes on domain_event table
 * Websocket events subscriptions and streams - abstract difference between fetching straight from backend store or via external stream (kafka/kinesis)